Haile Gold Mine: Benefiting Lancaster County, the Surrounding Region and South Carolina.

 Now, OceanGold is reopening the Haile Gold Mine with an initial investment of more than $380 million in development, equipment and construction.
 That investment positively benefits the local community with an economic impact of more than $70 million per year.
 It’s a new day for Haile, and for the town of Kershaw, Lancaster County and the state of South Carolina.

-We have put more than 700 people to work at Haile, from heavy machinery operators, chemists, environmental experts and exploration specialists, to health and safety managers, surveyors, security staff and construction personnel.
+Over the years, we have put thousands of people to work at Haile, from heavy machinery operators, chemists, environmental experts and exploration specialists, to health and safety managers, surveyors, security staff and construction personnel.

 Spending more than $3,000,000 each month